AbhinavTamta21/OCR-with-Named-Entity-Recognition/README.md

 - Say "Exit" to terminate the application.

 ### Acknowledgments
--Tesseract OCR
+- Tesseract OCR
--Hugging Face Transformers
+- Hugging Face Transformers
--OpenCV
+- OpenCV
--PyTesseract
+- PyTesseract
--Pillow (PIL)
+- Pillow (PIL)
--Pyttsx3
+- Pyttsx3
--SpeechRecognition
+- SpeechRecognition

 Feel free to contribute to this project by submitting issues or pull requests.